JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 ## How it works

+Run length encoding (RLE) is used to compress the video data to reduce the memory usage improve the read speed of the player.
+It works by encoding consecutive horizontal pixels of the same colour into a single instruction, specifiying both the colour and also the length of the strip.
+For example, a sequence of red pixels like RRRRRRRRRRRR would be stored as 12R.

+Because of the lack of space available on the chip, the player cannot use a frame buffer for the video output and must instead "race the beam" of the VGA scanline.
+As the player runs at the same clock frequncy as the VGA pixel clock (25.175MHz), it outputs a new pixel at every clock cycle when in the display window of the VGA protocol.

+The audio output uses 8-bit PWM with a carrier frequency of ~98.3kHz.
+Audio samples are updated at the end of every VGA scanline to avoid intefering with the video data, resulting in a sample rate of ~31.5kHz.

 Outputs a 640x480 VGA video from external memory with Run Length Encoded (RLE) data using QSPI.